pruthviperumalla/Event-Recommender-System/README.md

 - **Gaussian Naive Bayes**

-   Gaussian Naive Bayes model below the baseline result in terms of F0.5 score.
+   Peformance of Gaussian Naive Bayes model is below the baseline model in terms of F0.5 score.
 The naive assumption that the every pair of features is conditionally independent may not hold in our case.
 Also, Naive Bayes gives equal importance to all the fields and does not discrimate betweeen the features.
 These may be reasons for its low performance.

 - **Ensemble Classifier**

+   To further improve the performance, we experimented with an ensemble of several of the above models we implemented.
+We obtained the best validation as well as the test results with an ensemble of Random Forest classifier and KNN classifer.
+These two classifiers are ensembled by the hard(majority) voting mechanism with 0.9 weight for Random Forest and 0.1 weight for KNN.
+In terms of F0.5 score, the ensemble model shows 2.6% improvement over the Random Forest classifier and 4.8% improvement over the KNN classifier.

 - VALUES NEED TO BE UPDATED!